-Our silver department has years of experience covering well-known makers from the sixteenth to twentieth century.
+Our silver department has years of experience covering a large range of well-known makers from the sixteenth to twentieth century.

-Valuations take place both in our Sussex Saleroom and our London office on Brook Street, Mayfair, as well as 'pop-up' valuation days across the country.
+Valuations take place both in our Sussex Saleroom and our London office on Upper Grosvenor Street, Mayfair, as well as 'pop-up' valuation days across the country.
 Preliminary estimates can also be provided via our website and we are delighted to arrange home visits.